Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/rpc-compatibility.md

 An RPC signature will be turned into a 32-bit integer using [xxHash](https://cyan4973.github.io/xxHash/) (XXH32) non-cryptographic hash algorithm.

+The RPC signature hash changes when any of the following variables change:
+* Assembly.
+* Enclosing type.
+* Method name.
+* Method parameter type.

-As such, if the assembly, enclosing type, method name and/or any method param type changes then the RPC signature hash will change.
-However, if only the names of the parameters for an existing RPC change it will not change the method signature.
+However, the RPC signature hash doesn't change when the names of the parameters for an existing RPC are the only variables that change.

 Since changing the RPC signature leads into a different invocation code path that has different serialization code, previous versions of that RPC method (i.e. older builds) will not be remotely invoked by the RPC method with the new signature.